Programs

 For Poe, a 1-year-old pit bull with partially paralyzed hindquarters, the Fund paid for an MRI and surgery to remove a growth on his spinal cord.

 Funding for the Starfish Fund comes from kind supporters like you.
-You may make a donation by calling 510-337-8565, visiting the shelter in person, or mailing a check to FAAS, 1590 Fortmann Way, Alameda, CA 94501.
+Make a Starfish Medical Fund donation here, or by calling 510-337-8565, visiting the shelter in person, or mailing a check to FAAS, 1590 Fortmann Way, Alameda, CA 94501.

 Sasha Training Fund